A Predictive Flexibility Aggregation Method for Low Voltage Distribution System Control: Introduction

-This paper quantifies flexibility using the concept of a flexible chart, providing the system operator with an overview of the nodal flexibility and the corresponding costs.
-In particular, this article studies how real-time flexibility assessment and energy scheduling can contribute to both the definition of the cost of flexibility and the effective management of DNs.
+This paper quantifies flexibility using flexibility charts, providing the system operator with an overview of nodal flexibility and the corresponding cost perceived by the residential user.
+In particular, this work studies how real-time flexibility assessment and energy scheduling can contribute to both defining the cost of flexibility and to efficiently managing DNs.
+In the following, the term flexibility chart will be used to refer to the aggregated flexibility and its associated cost.

-We propose the use of multiparametric optimization (MPO), a method to solve constrained optimization problems where some of the parameters vary between bounds \cite{MPC3} as the first step in aggregating the flexibility.
+Individual device flexibility charts are usually aggregated into a single diagram to reduce the complexity of coordinating a large number of devices or for data privacy reasons \cite{Aggregation1}.
+We propose to use multiparametric optimization (MPO) as the first step in aggregating the flexibility \cite{MPC3}.
 This technique provides a mapping of the optimal solution as a function of varying model parameters by dividing the space of parameters into critical regions.
-These regions are areas in the parameter space with the same active constraints.
-This step is conducted offline and at the level of a residential unit.
+These regions are areas in the parameter space with the same active constraints, and therefore the same functions describing the optimal solutions.

-The second step is also solved offline using MPO and is formulated as a semi-explicit model predictive control (MPC).
-This step accounts for time coupling constraints and forecasts.
-It involves only one varying parameter.

-The third step of the proposed aggregation includes collecting real-time measurements that, combined with the results of the first and second step, generate a three-dimensional flexibility chart (flexibility cost versus active and reactive power) of every residential unit.
-These functions are presented to a central controller that computes active and reactive power setpoints for each unit.
-These setpoints are sent back to each unit, where they are implemented through a simple function evaluation.